 According to the business school’s release, suggestions include addressing workplace behavior issues during performance reviews.
 “For example, in the performance review process, management should not only specify not-to-dos, but also thoroughly explain the underlying logic of the not-to-dos from a moral perspective,” researchers said.

 Being a bully at work isn’t the only reason employees seem to be losing sleep.
-A recent survey conducted in the American workplace found that 44 percent of employees lose sleep stressing or feeling overwhelmed about work.
+A recent survey conducted in the American workplace found that 44% of employees lose sleep stressing or feeling overwhelmed about work.

 [Editor’s Note: The information provided should not be considered a substitute for professional advice.
-Please consult a sleep doctor or other medical expert if you have questions related to your own health.]
+Please consult a sleep doctor or other medical expert if questions arise around one’s own health.]

 Katie Golde